 Science teacher assisting schoolgirl in planting seedlings during botany class at school.

-A project led by researchers and professors in Texas A&M University’s School of Education and Human Development (SEHD) is involving elementary students in science.
+A project led by researchers and professors in Texas A&M University’s College of Education and Human Development (cehd) is involving elementary students in science.
 In Cotulla ISD, third-grade students at Ramirez Burks and Encinal Elementary Schools had a chance to learn more about earth science through Project VICTORY.

 Project Virtually-Infused Collaborations for Teaching and Learning Opportunities for Rural Youth (VICTORY) is a Texas A&M research grant to enhance science education for grades 3-5.
 One of the project’s main goals is to reduce the number of educational disparities in science between rural and non-rural schools.
 Project VICTORY incorporates in-person and virtual instruction to compare the effectiveness of the two teaching methods.